taxigy/travel/US/README.md

    of matches.
 1. Hybrid-electric buses that emit virtually no exhaust, or at least it's so clean it's hard to feel in the air.
+1. It's likely you'll live in an apartment with squeaky floors, paint splitting off the walls, and relatively old interiors.
+   It might be unbearable for a European apartment (which is odd, because it might be twice as old), but it seems fine in low-tier apartments in New York.